hendkai/epub_to_audiobook/README.md

   --remove_endnotes     This will remove endnote numbers from the end or
                         middle of sentences.
 This is useful for academic books.
+  --one_file            Create one big audio file instead of separate files for each chapter.

 Azure TTS Options:
   --voice_name VOICE_NAME